MichaelCurrin/docsify-js-tutorial/docs/README.md

 #### Rules for internal links

-DocsifyJS will render markdown links in your docs as appropriate paths in the DocsifyJS structure.
+DocsifyJS will render Markdown links in your docs as appropriate paths in the DocsifyJS structure.

 Apply these rules to the target part of markdown URLs `[Text](target.md#some-id)`.